sglee0104/SSPO/README.md

 # SSPO (Semi-Supervised Preference Optimization)

-This repository contains the implementation of SSPO and baselines (DPO, ORPO, SimPO, SSRM).
+This repository contains the implementation of SSPO and baselines (DPO, ORPO, SimPO, KTO, SSRM, SPA).

 ## Installation